 More and more, we're finding creative ways to make our climbing experience a lightweight adventure.

 Purchasing a pack that fits well is critical to comfort.
 The less padding in a pack's suspension and hip belt, the more important fit is.
 Do your homework and try the packs on in a shop or order them from an online retailer with a great return policy.
 Most pack models come in at least two sizes.
-Measure the length of your torso — bottom of the neck at that bony protrusion, to top of hips along your spine (see the Properly Sizing and Fitting section of our backpacking buying advice for more on this process).
+Measure the length of your torso — bottom of the neck at that bony protrusion, to top of hips along your spine (see the Properly Sizing and Fitting section for more on this process).